 The Earlscliffe house itself been owned by an variety of people with links to a number of episodes and events in Irish and world history.

-This site is continuously being updated to include both scientific data and information for the general enthusiast.
+This site is often updated to include both scientific data and information for the general enthusiast.
 If there is anything in particular that you would like to see in greater detail, please contact .

-Please note that the garden is not currently open to the public and there will be no formal garden tours around Earlscliffe in 2013.
+Please note that the garden is not currently open to the public and there will be no formal garden tours around Earlscliffe in the foreseeable future.
 For further details, please contact

 We welcome your feedback on either the Robinson Garden at Earlscliffe or on this web site.
 Please contact .